Amatlán de Cañas: Economy

 Most of the population is engaged in agriculture, cattle raising and services.
 The main agricultural products are maize, beans, peanuts, potatoes, and sorghum.
 There is also some fruit cultivation: bananas, papaya, plums, avocado and citrus fruits.

 The cattle herd is small due to the steep elevations.

 Industry is small and is mainly manufacturing.
 There is a rice-separation mill, maize grinding mills, small shops and bakeries, as well as small factories of tiles, ice, soap and toasted peanuts.

 Tourism

-The main tourist attractions are the hot springs in Amatlan (Agua Caliente and Aguas Termales swimming pools), El Manto, the villages of Barranca del Oro, El Rosario, the "mirador" where you can see the view of the whole town; The plazas around the close small towns, Penas juntas, where there's a river and two big rocks between it where you can climb; the new soccer and basketball fields in "La mesita", the malecon around the river to ride motorcycles, stay on the river for camping or take a shower in the water or just a walk around the beautiful town and the church of Jesus Nazareno.
+The main tourist attractions are the hot springs in Amatlan (Agua Caliente and Aguas Termales swimming pools), El Manto, the villages of Barranca del Oro, El Rosario, the "mirador" where you can see the view of the whole town; the plazas around the close small towns, Penas juntas, where there's a river and two big rocks between it where you can climb.

+There are also the new soccer and basketball fields in "La mesita", the malecon around the river to ride motorcycles, stay on the river for camping or take a shower in the water or just a walk around the beautiful town and the church of Jesus Nazareno.